Real Ale Trails

 Expect to visit eight or more town centre hostelries from the following: Swan Bar at Swan Theatre, The Bear Freehouse, The Dirty Duck, The Garrick Inn, The Golden Bee, The Lamplighter, No44 Brasserie, The Old Thatch Tavern, Stratford Alehouse, The Townhouse.

-You will receive a souvenir Festival Ale Trail glass (1/3 pint), and a map of the Real Ale Trail with a list of ales and descriptions.
+You will receive a souvenir Festival Ale Trail glass (1/3 pint), and a ticket which includes a map of your Real Ale Trail with a list of ales and descriptions.
 Then stroll through town and sample the selection on offer - you don't need to stick to the order on the map - its up to you!

-Vote for your People's Choice Festival Ale of the Year and you could be a winner too!
+Vote for your favourite Ale and you could be a winner!

 When to collect?

-Ale Trail tickets with the trail map will be available for collection before the Festival: between 10am and 3pm on Thursday 21st and Friday 22nd.
+Ale Trail tickets with the trail map will be available for collection before the Festival: between 10am and 5pm on Thursday 19th and Friday 20th.
 At the Stratforward Office, 10-11 Sheep Street (above the Wildwood Restaurant), CV37 6EF

-At the Festival on 23rd or 24th September: between 9am and 2pm from the Stratforward Event Office on the corner of Henley Street and Meer Street.
+Or at the Festival between 10am and 2pm from the Stratforward Event Office on the corner of Henley Street and Meer Street.

 What is Real Ale?